Winning without Federer: Bencic reaches Olympic tennis final

 The first man to reach the semifinals of the men’s singles draw was 12th-seeded Karen Khachanov of ROC, who beat Ugo Humbert of France 7-6 (4), 4-6, 6-3.
 Khachanov will next face either Alexander Zverev of Germany or Jeremy Chardy of France.

-In doubles, the Croatian team of Marin Cilic and Ivan Dodig reached the men’s final and the top-seeded Czech pair of Barbora Krejcikova and Katerina Siniakova reached the women’s final.
+In men’s doubles, an all-Croatian final was set up between the pairings of Marin Cilic-Ivan Dodig and Nikola Mektic-Mate Pavic.

+Also, the top-seeded Czech duo of Barbora Krejcikova and Katerina Siniakova reached the women’s final.
 Krejcikova won both the singles and doubles (with Siniakova) titles at this year’s French Open.

 Associated Press reporter Syd Fryer contributed to this report.